-Common euphemisms in English are normally concerned with religion, death and sex.
+Common euphemisms in English normally concern religion, death or sex.
 Examples of these euphemisms are to sleep with instead of to have sexual intercourse with; departed for dead; and to relieve oneself for to urinate.

 |The importance of using common euphemisms in English|

-Euphemisms can be particularly useful when we are speaking about a subject that can create awkward moments with others and when dealing with children.
-They can be used to shelter children from adult subjects, to avoid hurting loved ones by being harsh and to avoid politically incorrect wording in public.
+The importance of using common euphemisms in EnglishEuphemisms can be particularly useful when we are speaking about a subject that can create awkward moments with others and when dealing with children.
+They can be used to shelter children from adult subjects, to avoid hurting loved ones by being harsh, and to avoid politically incorrect wording in public.
+Additionally, they can also be employed to soften the impact of negative information, convey sensitivity or respect, or maintain social harmony.
 Polite sentences and political correctness are therefore both filled with euphemistic phrasings.

 Techniques for creating euphemisms in English